rootkitthis/collection_database_updater/README.md

 The basis of this project is to use a python script that takes input from myself based on various factors and updates a database stored on a postgreSQL server that is stored locally on my network.

+# Tools and Environment configuration I am using

+ - MacOS
+ - Brackets - used to create database.ini
+ - Proxmox - used to house postgreSQL server running via CasaOS
+ - Visual Studio Code - Used to create python scripts

 # Python Modules Needed

  - psycopg2